vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/SubscriptionPayments.md

     FileName:= SellerId + Token.ShortId;

-    RemoteId :=  select top 1 Value from CurrentState.VariableValues where Name = "RemoteId";
+    RemoteId :=  select top 1 Value from stateMachineSample where Variable = "RemoteId" order by TimeStamp desc;
-	SuccessUrl := select top 1 Value from CurrentState.VariableValues where Name = "SuccessUrl";
+	SuccessUrl := select top 1 Value from stateMachineSample where Variable = "SuccessUrl" order by TimeStamp desc;
-	ErrorUrl := select top 1 Value from CurrentState.VariableValues where Name = "ErrorUrl";
+	ErrorUrl := select top 1 Value from stateMachineSample where Variable = "ErrorUrl" order by TimeStamp desc;
-	Title:= select top 1 Value from CurrentState.VariableValues where Name = "Title";
+	Title:= select top 1 Value from stateMachineSample where Variable = "Title" order by TimeStamp desc;
-	Description:= select top 1 Value from CurrentState.VariableValues where Name = "Description";
+	Description:= select top 1 Value from stateMachineSample where Variable = "Description" order by TimeStamp desc;
-	Currency:= select top 1 Value from CurrentState.VariableValues where Name = "Currency";
+	Currency:= select top 1 Value from stateMachineSample where Variable = "Currency" order by TimeStamp desc;
-	Language:= select top 1 Value from CurrentState.VariableValues where Name = "Country";
+	Language:= select top 1 Value from stateMachineSample where Variable = "Country" order by TimeStamp desc;
-	BuyerFullName:= select top 1 Value from CurrentState.VariableValues where Name = "Buyer";
+	BuyerFullName:= select top 1 Value from stateMachineSample where Variable = "Buyer" order by TimeStamp desc;
-	BuyerEmail:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerEmail";
+	BuyerEmail:= select top 1 Value from stateMachineSample where Variable = "BuyerEmail" order by TimeStamp desc;
-	BuyerPhoneNumber:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerPhoneNumber";
+	BuyerPhoneNumber:= select top 1 Value from stateMachineSample where Variable = "BuyerPhoneNumber" order by TimeStamp desc;
-	BuyerAddress:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerAddress";
+	BuyerAddress:= select top 1 Value from stateMachineSample where Variable = "BuyerAddress" order by TimeStamp desc;
-	BuyerCity:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerCity";
+	BuyerCity:= select top 1 Value from stateMachineSample where Variable = "BuyerCity" order by TimeStamp desc;

-	EscrowFee:= select top 1 Value from CurrentState.VariableValues where Name = "EscrowFee";
+	EscrowFee:= select top 1 Value from stateMachineSample where Variable = "EscrowFee" order by TimeStamp desc;
-	AmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "AmountToPay";
+	AmountToPay:= select top 1 Value from stateMachineSample where Variable = "AmountToPay" order by TimeStamp desc;
-	DeliveryDate:= select top 1 Value from CurrentState.VariableValues where Name = "DeliveryDate";
+	DeliveryDate:= select top 1 Value from stateMachineSample where Variable = "DeliveryDate" order by TimeStamp desc;
-	TotalNumberOfPayments:= select top 1 Value from CurrentState.VariableValues where Name = "TotalNumberOfPayments";
+	TotalNumberOfPayments:= select top 1 Value from stateMachineSample where Variable = "TotalNumberOfPayments" order by TimeStamp desc;
-	TotalCompletedPayments:= select top 1 Value from CurrentState.VariableValues where Name = "TotalCompletedPayments";
+	TotalCompletedPayments:= select top 1 Value from stateMachineSample where Variable = "TotalCompletedPayments" order by TimeStamp desc;
-	ActiveCardDetails:= select top 1 Value from CurrentState.VariableValues where Name = "ActiveCardDetails";
+	ActiveCardDetails:= select top 1 Value from stateMachineSample where Variable = "ActiveCardDetails" order by TimeStamp desc;

 	TotalPaid:= AmountToPay * TotalCompletedPayments;
 	TotalAmountToPay:= AmountToPay * TotalNumberOfPayments;